• Home

 Isometric gluteus medius activation with bridge.

-NB: You will feel a stretch over the front of the thigh-this is normal.
+Note: You will feel a stretch over the front of the thigh; this is normal during hip dysplasia exercises for adults.

-Disclaimer: These are example exercises to aid activation of gluteus medius muscle, ensure that if you are a post-operative PAO patient you adhere to the weight bearing status that you are advised by your surgeon.
+Disclaimer: These are example exercises to aid activation of the gluteus medius muscle.
+If you are a post-operative PAO patient, please ensure that you adhere to the weight-bearing status advised by your surgeon.

 Isometric gluteus medius activation with step stance bridge